vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 In this exercise, you will:

-* create a custom dashboard that you can use during this course
+* Create a custom dashboard.
-* create a Resource Group and add a Resource Group tile to your dashboard
+* Create a Resource Group and add a Resource Group tile to your dashboard.

 #### Task 1: Create a Dashboard

 1. If necessary, open your Web browser and navigate to your Azure portal.

-    You can use the following link to open the Azure portal: [Azure portal](https://portal.azure.com)
+    You can navigate to the Azure portal using the following URL: [Azure portal](https://portal.azure.com)

 1. On the Azure portal menu, click **Dashboard**.